Lower Back and Testicle Pain

 - CT scan of the spine

-What Is the Treatment for Testicular Cancer?
+What is the Treatment for Testicular Cancer?

 Treatment will vary depending on the type and stage of testicular cancer a patient has at the time of the doctor’s diagnosis.